sathyendrav/windows11updatpowershellscripts/README.md

 > 💡 **Tip:** Run these scripts in an elevated PowerShell session (`Run as Administrator`) to avoid permission issues.

+> 📖 **Need help with dependencies?** See [DEPENDENCY-DOCS.md](DEPENDENCY-DOCS.md) for detailed instructions on how to install and verify Winget, Chocolatey, PowerShell modules, and troubleshoot dependency issues.

 > ⚠️ **IMPORTANT:** Review all scripts before running them.
 Understand what they do and ensure they meet your security and operational requirements.

 ---